ubc-library-rc/dataverse_utils/docs/scripts.md

   -i, --include-all-versions
-                        Include *all** versions, not just the current version -s, --sqlite          Save output as SQLite3 database -v, --version         Show version number and exit
+                        Include *all** versions, not just the current version -s, --sqlite          Save output as SQLite3 database -l, --log LOG          If you would like a log, provide a log file name here.
+If no file name is provided, no log is created.
+  --log-level LOG_LEVEL
+                         Log level.
+Acceptable values for log level are: debug, info, warning, error, critical.
+Default value: warning.
+  --rate-limit-off      Turn off rate limiter.
+Requests are randomly between min and max.
+Default is ON.
+  --rate-limit-min RATE_LIMIT_MIN
+                        Minimum time before requests in seconds.
+Default 0.25 --rate-limit-max RATE_LIMIT_MAX
+                        Maximum time between requests in seconds: Default 1 -v, --version         Show version number and exit

 Harvest options:
   You can obtain info for *either* a recursive crawl of a collection (-c, --collection) OR for a single Dataverse study (-p, --pid).
 These arguments are mutually exclusive.